Americans Are A Lonely Lot, And Young People Bear The Heaviest Burden

 Cigna wants to work with employers to "help address loneliness in the workplace," says Nemecek.

 Social connection or the lack of it is now considered a social determinant of health.
-In a 2014 report, the Institute of Medicine (now the Health and Medicine Division of the National Academies of Sciences, Engineering, and Medicine) suggested that health providers should collect information about patients' "social connections and social isolation" along with information on education, employment, lifestyle (diet, exercise, smoking etc) and psychological health.
+In a 2014 report, the Institute of Medicine (now the Health and Medicine Division of the National Academies of Sciences, Engineering, and Medicine) suggested that health providers should collect information about patients' "social connections and social isolation" along with information on education, employment, lifestyle (diet, exercise, smoking, etc.) and psychological health.

 "But this hasn't happened," says Holt-Lunstad.
 "I would hope that with a large insurer like Cigna [releasing a report on loneliness], that it would start to be more on the radar of major health organizations but also actual health care providers."